National Board Dental Hygiene Examination (NBDHE)

 - Submit an examination application to the Joint Commission on National Dental Examinations (JCNDE).
 Your application must be approved by your dental hygiene program director or you must submit proof of graduation from an approved education program.

-- Receive an eligibility notification (e-mail or letter if no e-mail address on file) from the JCNDE.
+- Receive an eligibility email from the JCNDE.

 Important Identification Information

 The name on your ID must match exactly with the name on your NBDHE application file.
 If you have conflicting IDs, you will be refused admission to the Pearson VUE Test Center and, as a result, will miss your scheduled appointment and forfeit your application fee.
-Address or name changes must be submitted in writing via First Class mail or facsimile to 312.587.4105 at least two weeks prior to testing.
-If you have any questions concerning types of acceptable identification, please call the Joint Commission office at 800.232.1694.
+Name changes must be submitted in writing via email to email@example.com at least two weeks prior to testing and include your DENTPIN, government issued photo ID and legal name change document(s) when applicable.
+If you have any questions concerning types of acceptable identification, please call the DTS office at 800.232.1694.